Elk Creek water or watershed scenery in Pennsylvania

 Bridge and public access reaches

-Use official and posted information; do not assume every path is public.
+Use official and posted information.
+Do not assume every path is public.

-Nearby Erie tributaries
+Nearby Erie smaller streams

 Have backup water ready when Elk is too low, too high, or crowded.